Vijayakumar Bhagavatula

 Bio

 Vijayakumar (Kumar) Bhagavatula is the U.A. and Helen Whitaker Professor of Electrical and Computer Engineering.
 He received a B.Tech. degree in electrical engineering from the Indian Institute of Technology, Kanpur in 1975, an M.Tech. degree in electrical engineering, also from the Indian Institute of Technology, Kanpur in 1977, and a Ph.D. in electrical engineering from Carnegie Mellon University in 1980.
 He joined the faculty of Electrical and Computer Engineering in 1982.
-He has served as interim dean for the College of Engineering and as acting department head of Electrical and Computer Engineering.
+He has served as acting department head of Electrical and Computer Engineering, as interim dean for the College of Engineering, and as the Director of CMU-Africa.

 Education